rehierl/abstract-properties/05-0-graph-theory/_remarks.md

   as being mostly independent from one another
 - i.e. vertices may be (almost) arbitrarily connected
 - i.e. there is (some) degree of freedom in choosing the edges

+define "coupled sets"
+- related and overlapping sets are coupled
+- i.e. a common "feature"